dvnmiles/student-bio/README.md

 ------------------------------------------------------

-I. WHEN I load their portfolio
+XI.
+WHEN I load their portfolio

-A. THEN I am presented with the developer's
+XA.
+THEN I am presented with the developer's

-1. name,
+X1. name,
-2. a recent photo or avatar,
+X2. a recent photo or avatar,
-3. and links to sections about:
+X3. and links to sections about:
-    a. them,
+    Xa. them,
-    b. their work,
+    Xb. their work,
-    c. and how to contact them
+    Xc. and how to contact them

 ------------------------------------------------------

-II.
+XII.
 WHEN I click one of the links in the navigation

-A. THEN the UI scrolls to the corresponding section
+XA.
+THEN the UI scrolls to the corresponding section

 ------------------------------------------------------

 III.
 WHEN I click on the link to the section about their work

+A. THEN the:
-A. THEN the UI scrolls to a section with titled images of the developer's applications
+    1. UI scrolls to a section with
+        a. titled images of the developer's applications

 ------------------------------------------------------